szczyglis-dev/py-gpt/docs/source/plugins.rst

 Image generation (inline)
 -------------------------

 The plugin integrates image generation with any chat mode.
 Select the image-generation model in the plugin settings, enable the plugin, and ask the current model to create an image.
 The current model can call the plugin's ``image`` tool with a dedicated image prompt.
-The plugin does not require the ``+ Tools`` option to be enabled.
+The plugin does not require the ``Tools`` switch to be enabled.

 **Options**